 Rule #1 – Equal Level of Investment

 The first key to this formula is that it is used to compare two or more projects of a similar investment.
-So you cannot use this formula to compare an investment into a hot dog cart and the investment into building a hot dog restaurant.
+You cannot use this formula to compare an investment into a hot dog cart and the investment into building a hot dog restaurant.
 It is obvious the restaurant will require a higher significant investment than the hot dog cart.
 Think of it more in the neighborhood of comparing a hot dog cart to a sausage stand.
 The two investments must be of equal nature.

 So what would be an example of an equal level of investment for the small business owner?
 Answer: Sticking to the same hot dog cart, suppose you as the operator live in an area where you can serve two different cities.
 Both require a license to operate a curb based food stand.
 Both cities have a license cost of $100.
-So the investment is $100 and it is easy to compare now.
+The investment is $100 and it is easy to compare now.
 Two different locations, same investment required.
 Now you can determine which one will be the better investment because you actually have an equal level ($100) of investment.

 Rule #2 – Same Time Period for Investment